Want to get online when you’re out and about? Wi-Fi hotspots are just the ticket.

 It also includes access to the Fon network internationally, which BT is a part of, so you can connect to one of nine million hotspots worldwide when you're abroad.

-Wi-Fi hotspots from O2 are, wonderfully, free for everyone - albeit with a 10GB monthly download limit.
+Wi-Fi hotspots from O2 are, wonderfully, free for everyone - albeit with a 10GB monthly download limit if you don't have an O2 phone or mobile broadband.
 You'll find them in places like McDonald's, Costa Coffee, Café Rouge, Debenhams, All Bar One, and various pubs.

 O2 mobile customers can also use Wi-Fi from Virgin Media in London tube stations.